konstantine25b/polymarket_algo/src/polymarket_predictor/README.md

 - **Hourly Patterns**: Considers time-of-day patterns in tweet frequency
 - **Robust Statistics**: Filters out extreme outliers for more stable variance estimation

+## Prophet-Based Prediction Algorithm

+The Prophet-based prediction algorithm leverages Facebook's Prophet library for time series forecasting with these benefits:

+- **Advanced Time Series Modeling**: Automatically decomposes time series into trend, seasonality, and holiday components
+- **Robust Handling of Seasonality**: Captures daily, weekly, and other periodic patterns in tweeting behavior
+- **Automatic Changepoint Detection**: Identifies trend shifts and adjusts forecasts accordingly
+- **Uncertainty Quantification**: Provides robust confidence intervals for predictions
+- **Non-Linear Growth Modeling**: Adapts to changing growth rates and saturation effects in tweeting patterns
+- **Handles Missing Data**: Robust to gaps and irregular data points in the tweet history
+- **Specialized for Social Media Data**: Well-suited for the bursty, non-stationary nature of social media activity

 ## Usage

 ### From Command Line